-In today’s constantly changing business environment, the need for effective business continuity planning (BCP) cannot be overstated.
-In fact, about 25% of companies that experience a disaster do not re-open (FEMA).
+In today’s constantly changing business environment, the need for effective business continuity planning cannot be overstated.
+An estimated 40% of businesses do not reopen after a natural disaster, and another 25% close a year after the disaster.

-• Define a BCP and its key components
+- Define a business continuity plan and its key components

-• Explain the BCP process and who needs one
+- Explain the business continuity planning process and who needs one

-• Provide tips on choosing the right BCP partner.
+- Provide tips on choosing the right business continuity partner

 What Is Business Continuity Planning?

-BCPs play a pivotal role in minimizing disruption and ensuring operational resilience.
-By proactively identifying risks, seeing the gaps, accepting the risk and laying out a recovery plan, you can protect your reputation, build customer trust, and maintain financial stability.
-Statistical evidence highlights the stark impact of disruptions on businesses without a BCP, underscoring the imperative of preparedness.
+By proactively identifying risks, seeing the gaps, accepting unavoidable risk and mapping out a recovery plan, you can protect your reputation, build customer trust, and maintain financial stability.

 The Consequences of Not Having a Business Continuity Plan

-A robust BCP can prevent businesses from significant risks and vulnerabilities.
+A robust business continuity strategy can prevent businesses from significant risks and vulnerabilities.
 Real-world examples abound, and here are just a couple:

 Even the smallest enterprises heavily rely on data and connectivity.
 As a result, IT disruptions have become more expensive than ever.
 Just one hour of downtime can cost $10,000 for small businesses.
-Those hourly costs can balloon to more than $5 million for larger companies (Source: Datto)
+Those hourly costs can grow to more than $5 million for larger companies.

 The repercussions of not having a BCP extend beyond immediate financial losses.
 Businesses may experience prolonged downtime, leading to customer dissatisfaction and loss of market position.
-Disruptions can also have a ripple effect on stakeholders, including employees, customers, and suppliers, which may impact long-term sustainability.
+Disruptions can also have a ripple effect on stakeholders, including employees, customers, and suppliers, which may impact long-term business resilience.

-• Plan Development & Implementation: Creating detailed continuity plans and putting them into action to minimize downtime and losses during disruptions.
+- Plan Development & Implementation: Documenting detailed plans and putting them into action across departments to ensure a coordinated response.

-• Business Continuity Plan Exercise, Assessment & Maintenance: Testing the effectiveness of the continuity plan through simulations, evaluating its performance, and making necessary adjustments to ensure its relevance and readiness.
+- Business Continuity Plan Exercise, Assessment & Maintenance: Testing the plan through drills or simulations, evaluating its effectiveness, and updating it regularly to reflect changes in the business or threat landscape.

 Keys to BCP Success

-• Establishing the need: This involves conducting a thorough assessment of potential risks and vulnerabilities that could disrupt business operations.
+- Establishing the need: This involves conducting a thorough business continuity assessment of potential risks and vulnerabilities that could disrupt business operations.
 It highlights the importance of implementing a BCP to mitigate these risks and ensure organizational resilience.

-• Obtain support and funding: In this stage, businesses need to secure buy-in from key decision-makers by clearly articulating the benefits of a BCP.
-This includes obtaining necessary financial resources to support the development, implementation, and maintenance of the plan.
+- Obtain support and funding: In this stage, businesses need to secure buy-in from key decision-makers by clearly articulating the benefits of a BCP.
+This includes obtaining necessary financial resources to support the development, implementation, and ongoing business continuity planning efforts.

 Common Misconceptions About Business Continuity Plans